Introduction

 Your data protection rights

-• the right to object to our using your information in certain circumstances, and
+• To object to our using your information for certain purposes.

-• the right to limit our use of it in certain circumstances.
+• To limit our use of it for certain purposes.

-You can contact us to exercise your rights or to make a complaint about how your information is used by emailing Information.Request@ombudsman.wales
+You can contact us to exercise your rights by emailing Information.Request@ombudsman.wales.